Tristan9497/RoutePlanning/README.md

 The route following and obstacle avoidance will be acomplished using move base and sending new goals in a given interval.

-Goals will be found by appordimating either circles or lines on the border of the road extracted by a roaddetection node.
+Goals will be found by approximating either circles or lines on the border of the road extracted by a roaddetection node.
 After the first round the slam result should be good enough, so we can extract new goals straight from there.

 The global and the local costmap are both non static or rolling window so the robot will "forget" old obstacles.